 As the plane passed Shikoku, the gray shape of Honshu arose from the sea.
 Heavy smoke blanketed the shore on the starboard side.

 “Take a good look boys,” Commander Adams said.
 “That’s Osaka burning.
 The 499th paid them a visit last night.”
 He swung the aircraft to port.
-Below, lay the Seto Inland Sea.
-The passage divided Honshu from Shikoku and Kyushu and connected the Pacific Ocean to the Sea of Japan.
+Below, lay the Seto Inland Sea, the passage dividing Honshu from Shikoku and Kyushu, and connecting the Pacific Ocean to the Sea of Japan.
 Tiny islands with sandy beaches dappled the route.
 “We’re coming up on Hiroshima.
 Are you ready to enter the data into the bombsight, Lieutenant Lund?”

 “Yes, Sir,” Micah responded.
 He went to work setting the values for speed, altitude, temperature, and barometric pressure.
 When he had finished, Micah consulted his book of mathematical tables to synchronize the sight and aircraft speed.
 He paused as a nagging thought took hold and picked up his interphone.
 “Hey, Commander, why are we on a public relations mission for the Army?
 Aren’t we supposed to be dropping bombs on the enemy instead of leaflets warning them to run away?”